This guide has been updated over on my new site, www.picture.guide! Please see the newer version of this over there – it’s much more up to date:

 Here’s a list of some good, all-purpose lenses that will give you a fairly large flexible zoom range.
 If you can get the camera with one of these lenses, or can buy the camera “body only” (without a lens) then do that and get one of these.
 All of these are image stabilized and a great bang for the buck (again, in price order):

-I own both the Nikon 18-200mm VR DX and the Canon 18-135mm IS, and the image quality out of them is fantastic, as is the range offered by both – easily worth the money.
+I own both the Nikon 18-200mm VR DX and the Canon 18-135mm IS (the older version without the STM, which is a silent motor for video), and the image quality out of them is fantastic, as is the range offered by both – easily worth the money.

 What about microphones?